roy-herzlichkeit/DevZig/README.md

 # DevZig 🚀

 **The ultimate platform for developers to Connect and Grow.**
+~ A good tagline for a dummy project ig

 DevZig is a modern, full-stack event management platform built with Next.js 16, designed specifically for the developer community.
 It enables developers to discover, explore, and book technical events including hackathons, seminars, and conferences—all in one place.